EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Related work

 \subsection{Resources for RL-Based RSs}

-Existing resources for RL-Based RSs can be categorized as two groups: Simulators \& Datasets, and Frameworks \& Libraries.
-In Table ~\ref{tab:existing_resources}, we summarize the characteristics of existing resources and our EasyRL4Rec regarding modules and experimental procedures.
+Existing resources for RL-based RSs can be categorized into two groups: Simulators \& Datasets, and Frameworks \& Libraries.
+In Table ~\ref{tab:existing_resources}, we summarize the characteristics of existing resources regarding modules and experimental procedures.